 - 1. Bring the vehicle to a complete stop. - 2.
-With the ignition switch in the ON position and the engine running, shift the transmission into NEUTRAL. - 3.
-Rotate the transfer case control switch to the desired position. - 4.
-After the desired position indicator light is ON (not flashing), shift the transmission back into gear.
+With the ignition switch in the ON position and the engine either OFF or running, shift the transmission into NEUTRAL. - 3.
+Rotate the transfer case control switch to the desired position.

+4. After the desired position indicator light is ON (not flashing), shift the transmission back into gear.